filamentgroup/Responsive-Images/README.md

 	<script src="rwd-images/rwd-images.min.js"></script>

-3. Add an ".r" prefix to all responsive images' file extensions in their src attribute ("small.jpg" becomes "small.r.jpg").
+3. Add an ".r" prefix to all responsive images' file extensions in their src attribute ("small.jpg" becomes "small.r.jpg").Note: the actual image file does not need the ".r" in its filename.
+The .htaccess will remove this when requesting the actual file.

     &lt;img src="filename.r.jpg"&gt;

-Note: the actual image file does not need the ".r" in its filename.
-The .htaccess will remove this when requesting the actual file.

 4. Save the full size version of filename.jpg with a ".large" in the filename, before the extension (ie. filename.large.jpg)

-### Demo:
-See demo.html for implementation, or view it live: http://filamentgroup.com/examples/responsive-images-2/demo.html

 #### How's it work?